📤 File Transfer and Sharing

 These changes explain the spike in searches for "WeTransfer alternative" through late 2025 and into 2026.
 The demand is not just about finding a different upload button.
 Creative teams want tools they can trust with their files, ideally ones that do more than just transfer.

-What to look for in a WeTransfer alternative
+What should you look for in a WeTransfer alternative?

 Not every transfer service is a good fit for creative work.
 Six criteria matter most:

-File size limits.
-WeTransfer caps free transfers at 3 GB (with a monthly quota) and paid transfers at 200-300 GB depending on the plan.
+1. File size limits.
 If you regularly send raw camera files, video exports, or design packages, look for services offering at least 5 GB free and 50-250 GB on paid plans.
+Anything tighter puts you back in the same monthly-quota squeeze that pushed you off WeTransfer.

 Here is how seven alternatives stack up on the features creative teams care about most.
 Pricing data is current as of April 2026, sourced from public pricing pages.